 This course provides an introduction to methods of flight instruction by integrating learning theory with an in-depth study of aeronautical science.
-The course utilizes a flight simulator lab in which students practice flight instruction techniques.
-Other topics include optimum adult learning environments and instructional techniques pertaining to the principles of flight, airplane systems and performance,

-Federal Aviation Regulations, aeromedical factors, weather, and navigation.
-When combined with AVIA 133 (Human Factors in Aviation), this course fulfills all requirements for the Federal Avaiation Administration (FAA) Fundamentals Of Instruction (FOI), Certified Flight Instructor (CFI), and/or Advanced Ground Instructor (AGI) pilot knowledge tests.
+Topics include optimum adult learning environments and instructional techniques pertaining to the principles of flight; aircraft systems and performance; Federal Aviation Regulations (FARs); aeromedical factors; weather; and navigation.
+When combined with AVIA 133 (Human Factors in Aviation) and AVIA 211L (Visual Flight Instructor Lab), this course fulfills all requirements for the Federal Aviation Administration (FAA) Fundamentals Of Instruction (FOI), Certified Flight Instructor (CFI), and/or Advanced Ground Instructor (AGI) pilot knowledge tests.
 It is intended for students majoring in Aviation Operations or those seeking qualification as a flight instructor.
 (FT) AA/AS; CSU.